 The risk of kidnapping is also very high in Mauritania, particularly against Westerners in Nouakchott and Atar.
 There are regular reports of terrorists planning to kidnap Western tourists, mine workers, oil workers and aid workers in Mauritania.

-In mid 2010 a French national was kidnapped and executed and the threat to Westerners of kidnapping remains very high.
+The threat to Westerners of kidnapping remains very high.
 To avoid becoming a victim of kidnapping, avoid open terraces and cafes and change your daily routines and travel schedules.

 The border areas with Mali, Algeria and Western Sahara are not safe.
 The risk from bandits, smugglers and extremist groups is particularly high in these areas.
 In particular, there have been reports that AQIM, the terrorist group responsible for the kidnapping of foreign hostages in North Africa, is active throughout this region and poses a significant security threat.

 It is also not safe to travel to the eastern and northern provinces of Mauritania – Tiris Zemmour, Adrar, Tagant, and Hodh el Chargui – due to the continuing high threat from terrorism throughout the country.

 Poverty and terrorist activities have lead to increasing crime levels in Mauritania.
 Violent crime including robbery, rape and assault are on the increase.
 Also, armed bandits are a major risk across Mauritania.
 Bandits pose a threat in beach areas, deserted areas and along the road between Mali and Mauritania.
 When traveling by car, you should keep the doors locked, the windows up and keep valuables out of sight.

 Many of Mauritania's border areas are not safe due to unexploded landmines, particularly in the area bordering the Western Sahara region.
 Keep in mind that landmines have been known to shift in sandstorms.
 Do not stray from well-traveled roads.